 Equally at home as a soloist and chamber musician Angela Park has performed throughout the North and South Americas, Europe, and East Asia.
 Notable appearances are solo concerts with the Philadelphia Orchestra and the Seoul Philharmonic, and chamber music appearances at the Marlboro, Verbier, and Ravinia Festivals.

 In recent seasons, Angela has performed with Helsinki Baroque, Anne-Sophie Mutter on her Virtuosi European Tour, Incheon Philharmonic, and has returned to the Marlboro Music Festival, Prussia Cove Open Chamber Music, and Festival de los Siete Lagos in Argentina.
 She has been awarded the Silver Medal and SeongYawng Park Talent Award at the International Isang Yun Competition, in addition to prizes at the Stulberg International Competition and the Young Tchaikovsky Competition.
-She has worked with the most inspiring chamber music colleagues including Leonidas Kavakos, Miriam Fried, Peter Wiley, Bruno Canino, Kim Kashkashian, and Richard Goode, and has also performed the concerto repertoire with the Philadelphia Orchestra, Seoul Philharmonic, KBS (Korean Broadcasting System) Orchestra, and the Stuttgart Chamber Orchestra.
+She has performed chamber music with Leonidas Kavakos, Miriam Fried, Peter Wiley, Bruno Canino, Kim Kashkashian, Myung-whun Chung, among others, and has also performed the concerto repertoire with the Philadelphia Orchestra, Seoul Philharmonic, KBS (Korean Broadcasting System) Orchestra, and the Stuttgart Chamber Orchestra.

 Angela is increasingly in demand as a baroque cellist.
-She often performs the Bach Suites in a baroque setup, and has played continuo at the Pyeongchang Music Festival with Helsinki Baroque, as well as for the Gamut Bach Ensemble Philadelphia.
-In addition to performing early music, she has a deep interest in the music of our times and is dedicated to playing the works of living composers.
-Angela has taken part in dozens of world premieres.
+She often performs the Bach Suites on baroque cello, and has played continuo with Helsinki Baroque and Gamut Bach Ensemble Philadelphia.
+In addition to performing early music, she has a deep interest in the music of our times and is dedicated to playing the works of living composers, taking part in dozens of world premieres.

 Born in 1987 in California to Korean parents, Angela started playing the cello at age 10 with Sungeun Hong and Kyungmi Lim.
 Performing from an early age soon thereafter, Angela won virtually every competition in Korea and made her debut with the Seoul Philharmonic at the age of 12.
 At age 14, she started her studies at the renowned Curtis Institute of Music with Peter Wiley and the late Orlando Cole.
-There started her long relationship and love for the chamber music literature while working with luminaries such as Steven Tenenbom, Pamela Frank, Joseph Silverstein, and MengChieh Liu.
 While at Curtis, she made her debut with the Philadelphia Orchestra and Christoph Eschenbach.

 Upon graduation, Angela studied with Laurence Lesser at the New England Conservatory, and with Jens Peter Maintz at the Universität der Künste Berlin in the Konzertexamen Program, where she was a DAAD Scholar (German Academic Exchange), graduating with highest distinction in 2013.
 She has also studied baroque cello with Kristin von der Goltz and Daniel Rosin.

-Her multifaceted performing career has led her to be a sought-after teacher, and has taught multiple years at the Korean National Institute for the Gifted in Arts, the Curtis Young Artist Summer Program, Festival de los Siete Lagos of Argentina, in addition to teaching privately.
+Her multifaceted performing career has led her to be a sought-after teacher, and she has taught at the Korean National Institute for the Gifted in Arts, the Curtis Young Artist Summer Program, and Festival de los Siete Lagos of Argentina.
+She is currently on the cello and chamber music faculty at the Carnegie Mellon University School of Music in Pittsburgh.